xgfone/go-tools/README.md

 **Notice:**

 Some sub-packages need the logging output.
-Now the sub-package `log` supplies the unified logging output function, `ErrorF` and `DebugF`.
-You can set it to set the logging output of all the sub-packages, such as `nets/https`, `nets/server`, and `worker`, etc.
+Now the sub-package `log` supplies the unified logging output function, `ErrorF` and `DebugF`, which will output the logging to `os.Stderr`.
+You can set them to set the logging output of all the sub-packages, such as `nets/https`, `nets/server`, and `worker`, etc.

 ## Subpackages